rreben/basket4py/README.md

 ## Status
 * The vagrantfile is done, so setting up the development environment is working.
 Some tweeks to the chef recipes have been necessary to point the jupyter working directory to the right directory that is linked from the guest machine directly to the host machine.
+* basket4py has been tested with vagrant 1.9.x
-* The first lesson on statements and expressions is finished.
+* The anaconda stack is working

 ## Handling errors